-"Covered employees" for purposes of Section 162(m) are a company's principal executive officer and the three other most highly compensated executive officers who are required to be named in the company's executive compensation disclosure under the SEC disclosure rules (other than the CFO).
-As such, the term "covered employee" does not currently include a CFO, regardless of whether the CFO is among the other three highest compensated officers for the taxable year.
+"Covered employees" for purposes of Section 162(m) are a company's principal executive officer and the three other most highly compensated executive officers who are required to be named in the company's executive compensation disclosure under the SEC disclosure rules (other than the principal financial officer ("PFO")).
+As such, the term "covered employee" does not currently include a PFO, regardless of whether the PFO is among the other three highest compensated officers for the taxable year, except in the case of a smaller reporting company where the CFO is one of the two most highly paid executive officers (not including the CEO). $^{\rm 42}$

-While the exclusion of the CFO from Section 162(m) may be beneficial to companies whose CFOs receive compensation in excess of \$1 million that does not otherwise comply with the performance-based exception of Section 162(m), the limitations of Section 162(m) generally apply to a company in the taxable year in which the compensation would otherwise be deductible, and Congress may ultimately amend the statute to provide that CFOs are covered employees.
-Indeed, the Emergency Economic Stabilization Act of 2008 ("EESA") amended Section 162(m) for financial institutions participating in TARP to be more stringent and to apply to CFOs.
+While the exclusion (generally) of the PFO from Section 162(m) may be beneficial to companies whose PFOs receive compensation in excess of \$1 million that does not otherwise comply with the performance-based exception of Section 162(m), the limitations of Section 162(m) generally apply to a company in the taxable year in which the compensation would otherwise be deductible, and Congress may ultimately amend the statute to provide that CFOs are covered employees.
+Indeed, the Emergency Economic Stabilization Act of 2008 ("EESA") amended Section 162(m) for financial institutions participating in TARP to be more stringent and to apply to PFOs.
 Accordingly, even though there are only four executive officers potentially covered by Section 162(m), companies should cast a broad net when determining the executive officers who potentially could be considered "covered employees" when designing their compensation programs.